DelaneyDev/laravel-turnstile-vue/README.md

     ->name('password.update');
 ```

-> For a full explanation of *why* this override is needed, read this article:
+> For a full explanation of *why* this override is needed, this way we dont break jetstream or need to maintain our own auth controllers direct from vendor read this article:
 > **[Integrating Cloudflare Turnstile CAPTCHA with Laravel Jetstream](https://www.linkedin.com/pulse/integrating-cloudflare-turnstile-captcha-laravel-jetstream-wright-fbdaf?utm_source=share&utm_medium=member_ios&utm_campaign=share_via)** by **Delaney Wright**

 ---